-What is Science, Technology and Society?
+What is Science, Technology & Society?

 How have the fields of science and technology evolved over time, and what does the future hold?
 How should societies manage those fields to achieve just and sustainable communities?
-The Science, Technology and Society (STS) major prepares students to address these important questions through an integrated approach to science, technology, and their relationships to culture, history, and society.
+The Science, Technology & Society (STS) major prepares students to address these important questions through an integrated approach to science, technology, and their relationships to culture, history, and society.

 Graduating STS students are prepared for careers with a wide variety of for-profit, not-for-profit, and governmental organizations that analyze, produce, and use scientific and technical knowledge.
 These careers include planning and administration, public and investor relations, and advocacy and communications, among other areas.
 STS students also pursue graduate and professional education in such fields as law, education, policy studies, and media and cultural studies.
 For more information about career possibilities or pursuing graduate school please click here.

 STS Major Requirements

 1. Two quarters of a 100 or 200-level science sequence, which may be two courses from the same sequence OR the first course from any two different sequences.

 BIS 250 and 251 (How Things Work) are recommended to satisfy this requirement.